-This set of instructions on how to make a Sled kite assumes you know absolutely nothing about kite making.
+This set of instructions on how to make a sled kite assumes you know absolutely nothing about kite making.
 You might already have some of the simple tools and materials required.

 Anything you don't have is easily bought.
 If not exactly what I used, then at least something pretty similar!